 What even IS normal anyway?
 Social media promotes massive anxiety.
 It is actively designed to tap into insecurities for commercial gain.
 It’s a vehicle for bullying, trolling, hate (I don’t personally know of a single instance but surely loads of kids have been bullied using images their parents have shared).
 And, probably most disgusting of all, it is a vehicle for endless vapid motivational drivel.

 Social media a big ugly thing to be treated with extreme care.
 As discussed elsewhere, I try to have breaks from it because the result of too much time spent on it is invariably negative.

-You can have a private account or set privacy levels and customise the experience.
+Yes, you can have a private account or set privacy levels and customise the experience.
 But the people who own big internet companies and control these apps are weird too.
 I do send pictures to my family using Whatsapp and think it’s fairly private, but Whatsapp is owned by Facebook so it’s probably not all that private.
 How these organisations control, harvest, manage or sell our data, today and tomorrow: that is all virtually unknowable.

-Yes it could be that I am overthinking and over-dramatising the issue.
+It could be that I am overthinking and over-dramatising the issue.
 I might just relax.